-The first step in budgeting your layout is to determine your total linear feet.
+The first step in budgeting your layout is determining your total linear feet.
 To do this, you want to look at the dimensions of your space.
-Measure the areas where you need cabinetry and subtract any areas you don’t need cabinets.
-Work wall by wall to find your total linear feet.
+Measure the areas where you need cabinetry and subtract any areas you don’t need cabinets—work wall by wall to find your total linear feet.

 For example, if you have a 12-foot wall with a 3-foot window that needs upper cabinets, subtract 3 from 12 to get 9 LF.
 You now know that you need 9 linear feet of upper cabinets in this space.

-Subtract any areas where you do not need cabinetry including appliances, windows, doors, walkways, and more.
+Subtract any areas where you do not need cabinetry, including appliances, windows, doors, walkways, and more.
 Remember, you will need cabinetry where you have a sink.
-Be sure not to count corner cabinets twice.

 For example, if you find that you need 30 LF of cabinets, make the following calculations:

-With these calculations, you find that your cabinetry could price $8,400 to $16,200 depending on the level of quality and styles that you choose.
-Regardless, the installation will cost about $1,800 no matter the cabinetry level.
+With these calculations, you find that your cabinet costs could range between $8,700 to $16,200 depending on the level of quality, size of your kitchen, and styles that you choose.
+Regardless, the labor cost for cabinet installation will cost about $2,100 no matter the cabinetry level.